guille/guille.github.io/content/about/index.md

 I'm Guillermo[^1], a software engineer currently based in Barcelona.

-Some of my core beliefs when it comes to tech;
+Some of my core beliefs when it comes to tech:

 - Fundamentals are underrated.
 - Being a good learner may be the most important skill for a software engineer.